TickTalk 5 Review (2026): Better Battery & Smarter GPS

 TickTalk claims "up to 2 days" of battery life.
 In my testing, here's what I actually observed:

-Typical daily use pattern (my son's routine: a few voice calls, 1-2 video calls, GPS tracking at 5-minute intervals, some photo-taking, general watch use throughout the day): the watch consistently lasted about 1 to 1.5 days.
+Typical daily use pattern (our tester's routine: a few voice calls, 1-2 video calls, GPS tracking at 5-minute intervals, some photo-taking, general watch use throughout the day): the watch consistently lasted about 1 to 1.5 days.
 By evening of the first full day, we were usually around 20-30% battery.
 By mid-morning of day two, the low battery warnings would start.

 Heavy use days (weekends with more calling, lots of camera use, frequent GPS pings): the watch needed charging by bedtime on the same day.
-We had one Saturday where it died around 4 PM after my son went on a video calling spree with his cousins.
+We had one Saturday where it died around 4 PM after our tester went on a video calling spree with his cousins.

 Light use days (school days where the watch was mostly in "do not disturb" mode): the watch could stretch to nearly 2 full days, validating TickTalk's claim under ideal conditions.